Skip links

 We plan to move to the next stage of this project by looking at another aspect of our movements – feminist institution building.
 In many areas, the last five decades have seen a move from street-level activism to creating ongoing campaigns, different kinds of collectives, and some more ‘formal’ institutions.
 What does it mean for movements or movement-related activity to move into a more formal ‘space’ and non-campaign-oriented methods of functioning?
 Are there compromises that have to be made?
 Does such functioning ensure longevity?
 How have feminist/women’s organizations dealt with the question of power, leadership, leadership transitions, of organizational growth?

-As the first step in this exercise, Zubaan would like to work closely with a small number of institutions/groups in the northeast, to try to track their histories and to see what kinds of challenges they have faced.
+As the first step in this exercise, Zubaan is working closely with a small number of institutions/groups in the northeast, to try to track their histories and to see what kinds of challenges they have faced.
 This kind of documentation, we feel, can be enormously valuable in tracing the history of feminist organizing and organizations, which is essential if we are to build feminist histories.

 Impact